Weather & Climate – Nyika NP

 © chart & park data: SafariBookings. © climate grid data: WorldClim project.
 All rights reserved.

-Nyika National Park has a temperate climate with Wet and Dry seasons corresponding with summer and winter (which occur at opposite times to the northern hemisphere).
-The average temperature is fairly constant, although there is a definite increase in October.
-It gets very cold at night in the Dry season, from May to September.
+Nyika National Park has a temperate climate, with a Wet season (November to April) and a Dry season (May to October).
+The seasons correspond with summer and winter (which occur at opposite times to the northern hemisphere).
+The average temperature is fairly constant, although there is a definite increase in October/November, before the rains arrive.
+It gets very cold at night in the Dry season, particularly from June to August.

 Nyika Safaris